Krzesin Landscape Park

 Krzesin Landscape Park (Krzesiński Park Krajobrazowy) is a protected area (Landscape Park) located in western Poland which was established in 1998 and covers an area of 85.46 km2.

-The park lies within Lubusz Voivodeship: in Krosno Odrzańskie County (Gmina Gubin, Gmina Maszewo) and Słubice County (Gmina Cybinka).
+The park lies entirely within Lubusz Voivodeship: in Krosno Odrzańskie County (Gmina Gubin, Gmina Maszewo) and Słubice County (Gmina Cybinka).
 It takes its name from the village of Krzesin in Gmina Cybinka.

+Natural features

+It includes wet meadows and pastures in the valley of the Oder and Neisse, as well as parts of the Oder River's willow and poplar riparian forests.
+The park is also noted as a large white stork colony, the largest in western Poland.
+The park also features some rolling green meadows, mature shady trees and a diverse vegetation.

+The conditions for agricultural production in the communes of the park are not very favorable, and the park has low tourist penetration.